nairobiny/sonic_pi_functions/README.md

 # sonic_pi_functions
 A collection of useful functions for Sonic Pi

+## flag(var)
+A simple flag function to control live_loops without having to type stop at the top of each one.
+Put flag(myvar) at the top of a live_loop then toggle myvar in your code to turn it on or off

 ## s(a, b)
 Shortcut to the inbuilt spread() function.
 I saw someone else using this and it seemed like a decent idea